Arrest Under CrPC

-In the case of Birendra Kr Rai vs. UOI, 1992, the Supreme Court held that it is not necessary to handcuff a person.
-But could be completed even by spoken words, if a person submits to the custody.
+In Birendra Kr Rai vs UOI, 1992, the Supreme Court held that it is not necessary to handcuff a person.
+But could be completed even by spoken words if a person submits to the custody.

 It was held that when a person is arrested on suspicion that he was carrying stolen property and the property found on the search is seized, such seizure shall be reported to a magistrate.